Stewartsl17/Credit_Risk_Analysis/README.md

 # Overview

-In this project, we have utilized a credit card credit dataset from our client, LendingClub, who wants us to utilized several machine learning models in order to predict credit risk.
-Depending on the peformance of the models, they may be used by LendingClub to aid in future loan lending practices.
+In this project, we have utilized a credit card credit dataset from our client, LendingClub, who wants us to utilize several machine learning models in order to predict credit risk.
+Depending on the performance of the models, they may be used by LendingClub to aid in future loan lending practices.
 The different types of sampling/classifier models are as follows:

 1. Naive Random Oversampling
 2. SMOTE Oversampling